 The Concept Of Mindfulness

 For a relatively new term that Mindfulness certainly is, its popularity grows and spreads very fast.
 Only, a few years ago this idea was exclusively related to Buddhist traditions.
-Then, the traditional practice has been modified for practical use in Psychotherapy, more precisely for mindfulness-based therapy.
+Then, the traditional practise has been modified for practical use in Psychotherapy, more precisely for mindfulness-based therapy.
 In both cases, the purpose of this practice was and still is to pay complete attention to the present moment.
 It’s this particular way of embracing the imperfection of here-and-now without judging it.
 Mindfulness means acceptance.
 Being mindful means this particular use of attention and awareness on purpose with the goal of experiencing the authenticity of the present moment.
 It’s a personal journey to learn the mystery of human life.
 It’s a path we choose to understand the real meaning of human existence.
 And finally, mindfulness it’s the way to connect with your higher self.
 A particular state of consciousness that can change your life forever.
-This is the mystical experience of an absolute trust and radical acceptance.
+This is the mystical experience of absolute trust and radical acceptance.

 Mindfulness Is An Answer

 The growing popularity of Mindfulness in the western world over the past few years is quite impressive.
 This phenomenon is closely related to an increasing need to experience the authenticity of the present moment in this frantic world where we are slowly losing even the ability to breathe properly.
 If breathing wasn’t an involuntary action primary regulated by the part of the brain we would literally suffocate somewhere along the way.
 I don’t know about you, but I’m terrified of this addiction for faster living which seems to be the world’s most common addiction.
 As more and more people realize that this is nothing more than a downward spiral, a kind of lifestyle that leads to self-destruction they chose to slow down the speed of life they live.
 This is a matter of survival.
 The matter of maintaining mental and physical well-being.